A sample of our current and recent projects is shown below.

 Along with a suite of other AOD programs, Windana offers residential withdrawal services for adults and young people.
 The Adult Residential Withdrawal Service is a 15-bed facility in St Kilda and the Windana Youth Community House, in Dandenong, has six beds.

-This project is a review of the medical service delivery model at Windana’s residential withdrawal services.
-The project aims are to:
+This project was a review of the medical service delivery model at Windana’s residential withdrawal services.
+The project aims were to:

 1. Review current practice regarding client access to medical services during residential withdrawal